 Some popular KTV venues in Siem Reap include Angkor KTV, Hul KTV, and Blue Star KTV.
 Each of these venues offers a different atmosphere and experience, so it’s worth checking out a few different ones to find the perfect fit for you.
 While KTV is often associated with loud music and late-night partying, it’s important to note that many KTV venues in Siem Reap cater to families and groups of all ages.

 Entertainment in the Night

 Entertainment is not hard to find in the Kingdom of Wonder.
 A pub crawl around Siem Reap at night will present countless food truck fried insects to stomach, displays of traditional flutes and drums music from locals, beautiful Apsara dance performances, and lots of shopping.
-Getting lost in the major night market in the city, the Angkor Night Market, is an adventure of souvenir hunting, bargaining, and trying different delicious cheap eats from vendors.
+Getting lost in one of the night markets in the city, is an adventure of souvenir hunting, bargaining, and trying different delicious cheap eats from vendors.

 For more of a creatively stimulating night experience, book a ticket to Phare: The Cambodian Circus.
 Phare is a social enterprise circus which was founded by a group of Khmer men shortly after their liberation following the fall of the Khmer Rouge.
 These men took solace in art as a powerful tool for healing.
 Today, the circus supports the education of nearly 1,200 students at a public school and over 500 students at a vocational arts training center.
 The circus act tells the stories of a country still recovering in optimistic hope from a war-torn past, and is the perfect place to enjoy an evening while learning a bit about Cambodian culture and history.